MicrosoftDocs/appcenter-docs/docs/diagnostics/windows-support.md

 ## Universal Windows Platform

 App Center supports basic diagnostics features for UWP apps to help you fix your crashes.
-We have not yet implemented full feature parity for UWP apps so there are some known limitations and missing features compared to other supported platforms.
+There are some known limitations and missing features compared to other supported platforms that we are actively addressing.
+You can learn more about these improvements in the transition section below.

+### Getting started

 To enable App Center’s diagnostics for your UWP app, make sure you have the App Center SDK integrated for your app.
 Learn more about the UWP SDK in [App Center's UWP SDK documentation](~/sdk/crashes/uwp.md).

 ### Features Supported